tuanway/servoy_samples/README.md

-# servoy_samples
+# Servoy Sample Solutions
-Sample solutions for the Servoy platform.
+##Sample solutions for the Servoy platform.
+A few sample solutions I made to highlight the various features of servoy.